-VP Output Hi-Z Mode
+VP/VN Output Hi-Z Mode

-The ISL98608 VP and VN regulator can be configured in a Hi-Z mode to prevent any leakage current flowing between VP and VN when the TFT-LCD is in sleep/standby mode.
-Using $I^2C$ register $0x05 < b_6 >$ can be used to disable the pull-down resistors on VP and VN giving a "Hi-Z" state of output.
+The ISL98608IIH VP and VN regulator can be configured in a Hi-Z mode to prevent any leakage current flowing between VP and VN.
+Using I2C register 0x05 $< b_6 >$ can be used to disable the pull-down resistors on VP and VN giving a "Hi-Z" state of output.